chenrilima/plugin_wifi_connect/README.md

 This should connect to an explicit SSID on iOS 11+ and Android 1+.
 To connect to an SSID matching a prefix it should work on iOS 13+ and Android 1+.
 On Android 1-29 it will scan nearby wifi networks and attempt to connect to the one matching the prefix (requiring ACCESS_FINE_LOCATIONS).

+Now, we have a New Version from this package.

 ## Getting Started

 Ensure you have the permissions set up and request them appropriately for each platform.
 This plugin's goal isn't to force permissions.
 This means if you have a different target, you don't need more permissions than you would otherwise be forced to require.